Skip to main content

 Written by Gina Schrandt

-Updated over a week ago
+Updated over 2 months ago

-What is certified payroll?
+What is Certified Payroll?

-Why use certified payroll?
+Why use Certified Payroll?

 Jackson & Sons Roofing, a reputable roofing contractor, recently secured a contract to replace the roofs of several schools in their district.
 As a result of receiving federal grants, this project is subject to the DBRA, which mandates that contractors pay their employees prevailing wages and submit certified payroll reports.